TezBaydu/Milestone-Project-1-Band/README.md

 - To be fully responsive to all screens and sizes

-### User stories
+#### User stories

-1. This user is an events organiser looking for a punk rock band to be part of a group of bands for a weekend event.
+1. This user is an events organiser looking for a punk rock band to be part of a group of bands for an event.
 They look for other events the band have performed and reviews they have had.

 2. This user is in their early 50's who is a fan of punk rock looking for other music to listen to.
-The user is a fan and subscriber of many other groups and may well look to know more of this bands progress in the future.
+The user is a fan and subscriber of many other groups and may want to know more of this bands progress in the future.

 3. This user is a journalist working on a piece about new bands breaking the market.
 They are completely independent and will also look to give honest opinion of their music based on their own experiences of the band genre.

 4. This user has no interest in punk rock music at all but is looking for imagery or influence for another project.

-### Design
+#### Design

-1. The design was initally inspired by an image found on Pixably of a ghettoblaster and once discussed with Graphic Designer (Terry Downs) who sent over images and logo ideas, it breathed the initial elements of the project.
+1. The design was initally inspired by an image found on Pixabay of a ghettoblaster and once discussed with Graphic Designer (Terry Downs) who sent over images and logo ideas, it breathed the initial elements of the project.
 Based on some user stories I've decided to focus on the following pages: Home, Events, Music, Contact.
 2. Pages not developed but potential to add: Merchandise, Videos, Gallery

----[update once starting design]---
+3. Colour focus is mainly based on the band logo.
+4. Imagery has associations to council estates, crime and considered poverty.
+5. Band members have been given names associated to brands of Nike, this being the preferred trainer footwear at the time.
+6. Band members have been given hats, glasses and certain colour shades to allow for mystique.
+7. Home page is to draw the user and other pages to be more focussed on user requirements.
+8. Pages to have a snippet of music for users to listen to and if wanting to download, these buttons are available also.
+9. Check codes for validation
+10. Check site works on various browsers

-### Wireframe
+#### Wireframe

 [Design for desktop](link to github wireframe image)